temporalio/documentation/docs/php/retries.md

 For a Workflow with `RetryOptions`:

-- If a Workflow fails and a retry policy is configured for it, the Workflow Execution will be closed with a `ContinueAsNew` event.
+- If a Workflow fails and a Retry Policy is configured for it, the Workflow Execution will be closed with a `ContinueAsNew` event.
   This event will have the `ContinueAsNewInitiator` field set to `RetryOptions` and the new `RunId` for the next retry attempt.
 - The new attempt is created immediately.
   But the first Workflow Task won't be scheduled until the end of the backoff duration.